gildas-lormeau/zip.js/README.md

 const zipStream = new TransformStream();
 // Creates a Promise object resolved to the zip content returned as a Blob object. const zipBlobPromise = new Response(zipStream.readable).blob();
+// Creates a Reader object containing a readable property.
+This property is a ReadableStream object
-// Creates a ReadableStream object containing the text of the entry to add in the zip. const helloWorldReadable = new Blob(["Hello world!"], { type: "text/plain" }).stream();
+// storing the text of the entry to add in the zip (i.e. "Hello world!"). const helloWorldReader = { readable: new Blob(["Hello world!"]).stream() }

 // Creates a ZipWriter object writing data via zipStream, adds the file "hello.txt" containing
-// the text "Hello world!" via helloWorldReadable in the zip, and closes the writer. const zipWriter = new ZipWriter(zipStream);
+// the text "Hello world!" via helloWorldReader in the zip, and closes the writer. const zipWriter = new ZipWriter(zipStream);
-await zipWriter.add("hello.txt", { readable: helloWorldReadable });
+await zipWriter.add("hello.txt", helloWorldReader);
 await zipWriter.close();